Chess with different armies: Strength of the armies

-It seems that the Rookies are the strongest of all, in agreement with ChessV and Zillions tests.
-By this finding, they are only marginally stronger than the Nutters, while the Clobberers seem to be about half-way in strength between them and FIDE.
-Statistical error in 400 games is 2%, so that means that the 3% of the Rookies-Nutters result can make us decide with >90% confidence that the Rookies indeed have the better chances here.
+In agreement with previous tests, it seems that the Rookies are the strongest, being only marginally stronger than the Nutters, while the Clobberers seem to be about half-way in strength between the Nutters and FIDE.
+The statistical error in 400 games is 2%, so from the 3% of the Rookies-Nutters result, it can be decided with >90% confidence that the Rookies indeed have the better chances here.

 Proposed adjustments to the official armies

-In the light of the newer strength evaluations, several weakenings of the official armies were proposed.
+In light of the newer strength evaluations, several weakenings of the official armies were proposed.
 In 2012 J. Knappen proposed an adjustment to the Nutty Knights named Drunken Nights.
 Here the Charging Knight is weakened by removing the step directly backwards, decreasing its endgame value.
 The resulting piece is called Drunken Night.

-In 2015 J. Knappen discussed some weakenings of the Remarkable Rookies and the Colorbound Clobberers, including the weakening of the Bede to a piece named Busy Beaver.
-In this piece the Dabbaba jump is replaced by a zigzag sliding move to the same square.
+In 2015 J. Knappen discussed some weakenings of the Remarkable Rookies and the Colorbound Clobberers, including the weakening of the Bede to a piece named Busy Beaver, where the Dabbaba jump is replaced by a zigzag sliding move to the same square.
 In 2016, Double sharp and H.G.
 Muller came up with playtested proposals for the Clobberers and the Rookies.
-In the Clobberers, the FAD is replaced by the Prime Minister that can step in any diagonal direction once or twice in one turn.
-It can step in another direction after its first step.
-It need not take both steps.
-It must stop when it captures.
-It can return to its starting square, allowing the player to skip a turn.
+In the Clobberers, the FAD is replaced by the Prime Minister.
 In the Rookies, the Short Rook is even shorter and has now only two steps in each orthogonal direction.
-The final adjustment from a three-step short rook to two-step short rook was made in 2020.